dstackai/dstack/docs/blog/posts/dev-environments-over-manual-ssh.md

 Finally, and even more importantly, SSH gives you direct access to the environment, allowing you to debug your code and have the shortest feedback loop possible.

-## Drawbacks of using SSH for cloud
+## Problems that SSH doesn't solve

 While SSH makes remote access easier, it by no means helps you set up the environment or provision cloud resources.